 I keep a pretty basket of books displayed in my den all year round.
 Every few months I change out the books based on the season and display them along with our current library books.
 Having books about autumn bring forth the good feelings even when it’s 95 degrees outside:).

 I know every family is different but my husband and I prefer our family downtime at home.
 Football on Saturdays is a daddy/daughter must.
 But once a season or so we will do a “big” family activity like go to the Dallas Arboretum or State Fair.
-Again, we want these expensive activities to be special, not expected.
+We want these expensive activities to feel special, not expected.

 On other weekends during the fall we will try to go biking as a family or on an easy hike on the outskirts of Dallas or go to our friend’s farm or anything that is inexpensive.
 (A necessity with four children!)
 In Dallas, there are so many free family festivals with petting zoos and pumpkin carving so those are always fun last-minute options, too.

 This may be a Texas tradition but as a transplant, I’ve noticed that as soon as fall hits the cowboy boots come out!
 Something about breaking out the boots makes fall official and oh so festive.
-And there is nothing more adorable than little girls in cowboy boots.
+And there is nothing more adorable than little girls in dresses and cowboy boots.
 Perfect for trips to the pumpkin patch, family outings, farm-themed birthday parties, and more.
+We have a guide to the best cowboy boots for the whole family here.

 What simple activities and traditions do you like to do in the fall?
 Share below!